 - Anaphylaxis: In rare cases, anaphylaxis has been reported.

-- Dermatologic: Patients have rarely developed exfoliative skin disorders during treatment with DIFLUCAN.
-In patients with serious underlying diseases (predominantly AIDS and malignancy), these have rarely resulted in a fatal outcome.
-Patients who develop rashes during treatment with DIFLUCAN should be monitored closely and the drug discontinued if lesions progress.
+- Dermatologic: Exfoliative skin disorders during treatment with DIFLUCAN have been reported.
+Fatal outcomes have been reported in patients with serious underlying diseases.
+Patients with deep seated fungal infections who develop rashes during treatment with DIFLUCAN should be monitored closely and the drug discontinued if lesions progress.
+Fluconazole should be discontinued in patients treated for superficial fungal infection who develop a rash that may be attributed to fluconazole.

 Some azoles, including fluconazole, have been associated with prolongation of the QT interval on the electrocardiogram.
 During post-marketing surveillance, there have been rare cases of QT prolongation and torsade de pointes in patients taking fluconazole.
 Most of these reports involved seriously ill patients with multiple confounding risk factors, such as structural heart disease, electrolyte abnormalities, and concomitant medications that may have been contributory.